Get a temporary movement permit

 - A vehicle for display or demonstration to the royal and country agricultural shows.

-- A vehicle to an Approved Inspection Station for inspection.
+- A vehicle to an Authorised Inspection Station for inspection.

 - Road testing of vehicles limited to repairers licensed under the Motor Vehicle Repairers Act 2003; or